The Only Banana Bread I Make

 It was a hot, sticky summer night in the South.
 My best friend and I sat in the dark on the back porch to avoid attracting the bugs.
 She had stolen my spot – the bench where I worked out a lot of things with God a couple of summers past.
 I let her have it.
 She needed the bench more than me at the time.

-I looked at her and wondered how could I be more like her.
+I looked at her and wondered how I could be more like her.
 It had been a tough year for her.
-She had lost something that I still had and yet she was genuinely happy for me.
+She had lost something that I still had, and yet she was genuinely happy for me.
 You could tell by the way she looked through the window.

 Just being together speaks loudest.

-This year, she had lost and I had gained.
-And that night I had gained something from her.
+This year, she had lost, and I had gained.
+And that night, I had gained something from her.
 I learned what it looks like to be happy for others despite our own circumstances.

 I saw her as a teacher of resilience and compassion.